|Acting Under Secretary for Memorial Affairs||Acting Principal Deputy Under Secretary for Memorial Affairs|

-As Interim Under Secretary for Memorial Affairs, Ronald E. Walters leads 135 National Cemeteries in providing dignified burial services for military Veterans and eligible family members.
+As Acting Under Secretary for Memorial Affairs, Ronald E. Walters leads 135 National Cemeteries in providing dignified burial services for military Veterans and eligible family members.
 Read Bio...

 Burial in a VA national cemetery is open to all members of the armed forces and Veterans who have met minimum active duty service requirements, as applicable, and were discharged under conditions other than dishonorable.
 Members of the reserve components of the armed forces who die while on active duty or who die while on training duty under certain circumstances are also eligible for burial, as are service members and former service members who were eligible for retired pay at the time of their death.